hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 It's a RETRO slide deck.

 I mean, the obnoxious headers and footers.
+Which were present on **every** slide.
+They were obviously a major waste of space.
-The background gradient.
+Also: the background gradient.
 The page number at the bottom.
-Fantastic stuff.
+Horrifying stuff!
+I think slide deck designs are a lot like fashion.
-If you would just wait for fifteen years, it would be fashionable again.
+If you just wait for fifteen years, they will be popular again.
+Don't you think so?

-The slide also shows that the Internet Explorer browser family was VERY dominant in 2005.
+Anyway, apart from the fact that this slide causes your eyes to sting, it also shows that the Internet Explorer browser family was VERY dominant in 2005.
 Almost 90% of all Internet users used an IE browser.
-Now in this talk I predicted three things, of which two **actually really happened**.
+Now in this college talk I predicted three things, of which two **actually really happened**.
 These were my predictions:

 ---